asyncPranav/Obsidian/Java notes/08 - Array of Object.md

 - At the time of declaration, each element of the array is initialized to `null` by default.

 **Visual representation : **
+- If we have array of 3 studobjects